Scenic road through vineyards to the Pyrenees mountains.

 An Engineering Marvel Connecting Seas

 When I first heard about the Canal du Midi, I pictured a simple ditch.
 Boy, was I wrong.
 This place is an absolute feat of engineering, a waterway that somehow links the Atlantic to the Mediterranean.
 It’s not just a canal; it’s a piece of history, built way back in the 17th century.
 Seriously, 12,000 workers spent over a decade on this thing.
 It’s pretty wild to think about how they managed it all back then.
 The sheer scale of it is mind-boggling.
-It starts in Toulouse, which is a great city to explore before you even get to the water, and winds its way all the way to the Étang de Thau, a huge lagoon on the coast.
+It starts in Toulouse, a great city to explore before you even reach the water, and winds its way to the Étang de Thau, a huge lagoon on the coast.

 Leisurely Exploration by Boat or Bike